Fill out the form to get more information about the Fullstack Academy bootcamp of your choice.

 For individuals weighing DevOps vs. agile for their career, it’s worth considering the data about salaries and job growth.

-Payscale reports that agile project managers had a median annual salary of about $92,100 as of February 2022.
-Jobs for software developers, quality assurance analysts, and testers (which covers agile developers) are expected to increase 22% between 2020 and 2030, according to the U.S. Bureau of Labor Statistics.
+Glassdoor reports that agile project managers had a median annual salary of about $162,137 as of June 2024.
+Jobs for software developers, quality assurance analysts, and testers (which covers agile developers) are expected to increase by 22% between 2020 and 2030, according to the U.S. Bureau of Labor Statistics.

 The Future Looks Bright for Both DevOps and Agile Developers